rocodev/theme-generator/README.md

         ├── index.liquid
 ```

-You can put fonts, images, javascripts and stylesheets to the folders just like the folder name.
+You can put fonts, images, javascripts and stylesheets to the folders just like the folder names.

 If you have `scss` file like `screen.scss` put it to the `_sass` folder: `./source/your_theme/_sass/screen.scss`,
-and the next step it will compiled to `./public/your_theme/stylesheets/screen.css`.
+and in the next step it will compiled to `./public/your_theme/stylesheets/screen.css`.

 ### Step3.
 Compile source to public

+Generate theme form source is quite simple, just type:

 ``` bash
 $ rake generate
 ```

-## Preview Result
+### Step4.
+Preview Result

 If you are using pow: